ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/securing_communication.md

 ### Add the mbed TLS library to a project {#add_mbedtls}

-The \ref nw_ref_example section carries two examples for secure communication over the IP network: SSL Server and SSL Client.
+The \ref examples section carries two examples for secure communication over the IP network: SSL Server and SSL Client.
 To use the Mbed TLS library in your own projects, follow these steps:

 -# Download the **ARM:mbedTLS** library from \urlout{SW-Pack} or use \urlout{uv4_ca_packinstaller}